ChrstphrHll/npc_gen/students/Marl Ahrendaaria.md

 ### Description
 - Gnome Fighter from Shadesburry Initiative
 - 2nd year Exploration student in Jettenia
-- shoulder length wavy blonde hair that's plain, Pale Gray eyes, and Dark Brown skin
+- long straight lighter blonde hair that's plain, Pale Gray eyes, and Dark Brown skin
 - Is Unpredictable and Progressive, and has People as their ideal

 ### Organizations